 Humanity & Inclusion in Myanmar

-- Assist individuals injured by explosive remnants of war
+- Risk education on mines and explosive remnants of war

 Our Past Work

-Humanity & Inclusion has been operation in Myanmar since 2008, promoting a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
+In Myanmar, Humanity & Inclusion promotes a culture of dignity, access, and inclusion for ALL people with disabilities or who are vulnerable.
 Over time, we have evolved our work to meet the dynamic needs of the communities where we serve.

 Read on to learn more about our past work in Myanmar, and consider investing in our future.